Skip to main content

 • Finance but with credit control

-The key difference is that with Factoring, included as part of this solution is a comprehensive sales ledger management service which sees the Invoice Financier manage invoice payment collections on behalf of the “client” or the business’s customers.
+The key difference is that with invoice financing, included as part of this solution is a comprehensive sales ledger management service which sees the Invoice Financier manage invoice payment collections on behalf of the “client” or the business’s customers.
 With Invoice Discounting however, the client retains responsibility for liaising with its own customers and collecting in payments when due.

 • Confidentiality